Code-Institute-Submissions/TCaldato-battleships-game/README.md

 ### GitHub Forking and Cloning

-To fork and clone the project, you will need to follow these steps:
+To fork and clone the project, you can get more information on  you will need to follow these steps:

 1. Forking a GitHub repository.

     You might fork a project to propose changes to the upstream, or original, repository.
 In this case, it's good practice to regularly sync your fork with the upstream repository.
 To do this, you'll need to use Git on the command line.
     - Navigate to the repository you wish to fork.
     - In the top-right corner of the page, click Fork.
+    - Under "Owner," select the dropdown menu and click an owner for the forked repository.
+    - By default, forks are named the same as their upstream repositories.
+Optionally, to further distinguish your fork, in the "Repository name" field, type a name.
+    - Optionally, in the "Description" field, type a description of your fork.
+    - Click Create fork.

 2. Cloning your forked repository.